-Vercel vs Netlify: Battle of the Jamstack giants
+Vercel vs Netlify: Battle of the Composable Web platforms

-This is a helpful article if you plan on building a Jamstack website or migrating your WordPress site to Jamstack.
+This article is written to help you choose between Vercel and Netlify if you plan on building a Composable website or migrating your WordPress site to a stack such as Next.js + a Headless CMS.
 But even if you’re just curious about the two deployment platforms, follow on, there’s probably something for you to learn here.

 Table of contents